ItsR4ff/Exploratory-Data-Analysis/README.md

 * The command .shape provides us with the size or the shape of the data frame in which it results to our data frame being 953 rows and 24 columns.

-#### What are the data types of each column?
+### What are the data types of each column?
 Are there any missing values?

-Firstly, we will determine what are the datatypes of each column.
+First, we will determine what are the datatypes of each column.

 ```
 datas = df.dtypes